ual-cci/BrowserSelector/Kiosk App/README.md

    ```
    npm install
    ```
 2. Add or edit `projects.json` in the repo (during development) or in the packaged app's directory/Desktop/Downloads.
-Provide an array of `{ name, author, url }` entries and optional `config`.
+Provide an array of `{ title, author, url }` entries and optional `config`.
 3. Launch the kiosk:
    ```
    npm start